danielszeto/Project-2/README.md

 # How to Contribute

-Email me at d.szeto123@gmail.com for any questions or concerns.
+* Email me at d.szeto123@gmail.com for any questions or concerns.

-Nice-to-haves
+# Nice-to-haves
+* Add for categories
+* Add a feature to favorite bakers
-*
+* Add google maps location

+# Etc
+* Shout-outs to Illias and all my classmates